 As I have mentioned before, this is only the starting point to demonstrate a working prototype as the dataset only contains 5 labels.
 As the number of labels increases, the complexity of the model will also increase.
 It may require more advanced methods such as transfer learning or using ensemble models to create a fully working imagined speech model that can replicate regular speech.
 Building such a model will require a lot of expertise, experience and research.
 It can also be expensive to acquire and process the data required to build the model.
 Regardless, I am confident that my initial prototype can serve as a good starting point to find a working solution.

 The best model is tailored for each individual, but it is not a practical approach to bring in a specific user to collect their data and design a model solely for them.
-One method to circumvent this is by increasing the number of participants from whom the EEG data is collected and thus, somewhat generalizing the model, but this process can be expensive and can be time-consuming.
+One method to circumvent this is by increasing the number of participants from whom the EEG data is collected and thus, somewhat generalizing the model, but this process can be very expensive and time-consuming.
 It is better if the participants of the data collection are part of the intended audience for the EEG headset.
 This is because the EEG signals can vary significantly across different populations, and therefore using data collected from individuals who are not representative of the target audience can lead to a less accurate model.
 In addition, if the participants are part of the intended audience, they may be more motivated to participate in the data collection process as they may be eventual users of the product.

-I hope the model meets your expectations.
 In case you want to contact me for further projects, you can reach out to me at pradhyumnaag30@gmail.com.

 8 References